Engee documentation

 To use this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to az-el.

-Elevation angles (deg) - values of the antenna radiation pattern location angles
+Elevation angles (deg) — values of the angles of the antenna radiation pattern position

-The values of the place angles at which you want to calculate the radiation pattern as vector 1 at . must be greater than 2.
-The units of measurement of the angles are degrees.
-The values of the angles of place must lie in the range from −90° to 90° inclusive and be arranged in strictly ascending order.
+The values of the angles of the location at which it is necessary to calculate the radiation pattern in the form of a vector 1 on . it must be more than 2.
+The units of measurement of angles are degrees.
+The values of the angles of the place should be in the range from −90° to 90° inclusive and arranged in strictly ascending order.

 Dependencies